hameeedurrehman/hameeedurrehman/README.md

 - 🌱 I’m currently learning **TO DO Logic Building and Problem Solving**

-- 👨‍💻My Frontend Portfolio link is: <a href='https://hameedurrehman.netlify.app'>Portfolio</a>
+- 👨‍💻My Frontend Portfolio link is: <a href='https://hameedurrehman.netlify.app'>HAMEED-UR-REHMAN PORTFOLIO</a>

-- 💬 Ask me about **Typescript, JavaScript, NEXT, React and Tailwind**
+- 💬 My Expertise are **Typescript, JavaScript, NEXT, React and Tailwind**

 - 📫 How to reach me **hameedurrehman35@gmail.com**